eslint/rfcs/designs/2019-move-to-async-api/README.md

 Once the `executeOnFiles()` method got this change, we can support "linting in parallel", streaming, and plugins/configs which are ES modules in the future.

+⚠️ Because this method updates the cache file, if people call this method in parallel then it causes broken.
+To prevent the broken, it should throw an error if people called this method while the previous call is still running.

 #### § The `getFormatter()` method

 This method returns a `Promise<Formatter>`.
 The `Formatter` type is a function `(results: AsyncIterator<LintResult>) => AsyncIterator<string>`.
 It receives lint results then outputs the formatted text.